OLD ALBION TEACHES NEW TRICKS

 I’m from a tradition that takes pride in its corned beef and pastrami – we know from corned beef, you might say.
 I knew of Irish or London salt silverside, often boiled with cabbage or carrots, but Davidian spiced beef seemed a thing apart.

 As the years went by these small butchers mostly disappeared.
 Of the one or two that continue, or the odd revivalist, I hope they offer still the dish.

 But as Elizabeth David explains, anyone up for it can make it at home.
 She is specific on instructions.
 Writes she, “On no account should anyone allow themselves to be persuaded that dry-spiced beef should be boiled or simmered on top of the stove”.
 Yes Ma’am.

 I thought, that’s what the little stores up on Yonge Street used to offer, what Elizabeth David memorialized in her book.
 Summerhill Market has kept it going, perhaps for a few tenacious old customers, or maybe just from sheer habit.

 Buying some, I thought the taste excellent, similar to what David described.
-The ingredients in their recipe are in the label below and the slices above, from the same package.
+The ingredients they use are in the label below (and the slices above, from the same package).

-A few slices with good whole-grain bread, mustard, and a salad makes a satisfying meal of a late-autumn or early winter evening.
-With some sparkling wine or good ale you’re in clover, of a fashion.
+A few slices with good whole-grain bread, mustard, and a salad makes a satisfying meal of a late-autumn or winter evening.
+With sparkling wine or good ale you’re in clover, of a fashion.
 Tea goes well too, Indian tea by my lights.

-Salt advisory: these old foods from pre-refrigeration days can be fearsomely high in sodium minerals, once prized for their preservative power.
+Salt advisory: these old foods of pre-refrigeration days can be fearsomely high in sodium minerals, once prized for their preservative power.
 Spiced beef is not for those shy of the saline hit.
 Still, just a few slices satisfy, so all told the salt taken in is not excessive.
-Eaten, too, with vegetables and good bread, it makes a reasonable – and historically interesting – meal, of occasion, or so we think.
+Eaten, too, with vegetables and good bread it makes a reasonable meal we think and certainly one of historical interest.